 In your Ads Manager, under Audiences, you want to Create Audience → Custom Audience → Offline Activity

-Select the maximum number of days (180 days at the time of writing), and give the Audience a sensible name.
+Select the offline ‘data source’ you just created in Step 2.
+Then select the maximum number of days (180 days at the time of writing), and give the Audience a sensible name.
 Then save/create the Audience.

 Create a new segment in ConvertKit.
 Give it a sensible name and filter for the subscribers you want to be included in the Custom Audience.
 (In this example it’s for my full list, hence ‘All Subscribers’).